cran/otpr/README.md

 want to use OTP to generate trip data for accessibility analysis or to derive variables for use in transportation models.

+## Version support

+**otpr** supports OTP versions 1 and 2.
+However, as OTPv2 has not yet been released and changes to its codebase could cause errors in otpr or unexpected behaviour, OTPv2 support is currently considered experimental.
+Known issues with OTPv2 include:

+  - `otp_get_isochrone()` is only supported in OTPv1 as this feature has been removed from OTPv2.
+  - The maxWalkDistance parameter used in the `otp_get_times()` function is treated as a hard limit when the mode is either WALK or BICYCLE.
+    This could result in no itinerary being returned as the default is 800m.
+This is different from the behaviour of OTPv1 where this parameter is effectively ignored when the mode is WALK and not applied at all to BICYCLE trips.
+Workaround: provide a large value to this parameter for these modes.
+  - The ‘routeType’ and ‘agencyUrl’ columns do not appear in the data frame of journey legs as these are not returned by OTPv2.

 ## Installation

 ``` r